-Residency programmes should aim at training specialists who will have the qualities, professional and technical skills necessary for successful employment in professional environments, with self-confidence, self-criticism and sense of responsibility that are essential for the practice of the speciality (See Appendix 6 of the EBVS Bylaws for these goals).
+Residency programmes should aim at training specialists who will have the qualities, professional and technical skills necessary for successful employment in professional environments, with self-confidence, self-criticism and sense of responsibility that are essential for the practice of the speciality.
 Moreover, residency programmes must aim at the development of a culture, which recognizes the importance of continuous professional development.